Skarlso/google-oauth-go-sample/README.md

 To obtain these credentials, please navigate to this site and follow the procedure to setup a new project: [Google Developer Console](https://console.developers.google.com/iam-admin/projects).

+Once you have a new project, you need to create the above credentials.
+Navigate to the Project Page Credentials section and create an Oauth Client ID.
+Select Desktop app and you should have your Client ID like the above JSON document.

 ## Dependencies

 To gather all the libraries this project uses, simply execute from the root: `go get -v ./...`